stacksjs/ts-pkgx/docs/api-reference.md

 ### pkgx:fetch

-Fetches a single package or a list of packages from pkgx.dev.
+Fetches a single package or a list of packages from pkgx.dev with enhanced JSDoc generation.

 ```bash
 bun run pkgx:fetch <packageName> [options]